 Lockheed Martin Space Systems Company, the Navy's Trident missile prime contractor, developed and produced the missile and support equipment.
 The company also supplies technical and logistical support at sites where the missiles are deployed.

 The FBM team continues to build on a remarkable mission success track record.
-Through September 2013, the Trident II D5 missile has achieved 148 successful test flights since design completion in 1989 -- a record unmatched by any other large ballistic missile or space launch vehicle.
+The Trident II D5 missile has achieved more than 160 successful test flights since design completion in 1989 -- a record unmatched by any other large ballistic missile or space launch vehicle.

 The first Fleet Ballistic Missile (FBM) developed and deployed by the United States was the Polaris A1 missile, named for the North Star.
 A two-stage ballistic missile with a range of 1,200 nautical miles, the A1 was powered by solid fuel rocket motors and guided by a self-contained inertial guidance system independent of external commands or control.
 The A1's first successful underwater launch from a submarine on July 20, 1960, brought to fruition a remarkable Navy and industry research and development effort begun only four years earlier.
 Subsequent Polaris missiles, the A2 and A3, increased the range and thus the operating area of the stealthy deterrent.
 U.S. deployment of the Polaris missile series ended with the retirement of the A3 in 1979.